-I thought it be fun to do a blog post and look at all the apps and software I am currently using for my work.
+I thought it would be fun to do a blog post and look at all the apps and software I am currently using for my work.
 So let’s dive right in and kick off the 2017 State of the Apps.

 Things (MacOS & iOS)